Foreign relations of Israel: Colombia

 Colombia and Israel established formal relations in the mid-1950s.
 In recent years, Colombia has purchased planes, drones, weapons and intelligence systems from Israel.
 An Israeli company, Global CST won a $10 million contract in Colombia.
-On May 1, 2024, Colombian president Petro announced Colombia would break diplomatic ties with Israel.
+On 1 May 2024, Colombian president Petro announced Colombia would break diplomatic ties with Israel.
+In August 2026, Colombia’s new president, Abelardo de la Espriella, announced that he will resume diplomatic relations with Israel.
+On 10 August 2026, Colombia officially recognized Israeli sovereignty over the Golan Heights.

 Guyana

 Both countries have established diplomatic relations on 9 March 1992.

 Paraguay

 In September 2018, Paraguay announced that it was moving its embassy in Israel out of Jerusalem and back to Tel Aviv, just months after a previous Paraguayan administration had opened the new mission.
 The US, Guatemala and Paraguay, all moved their embassies to Jerusalem in May 2018.
 Paraguay said it had officially recognized the military wings of Palestinian group Hamas and Lebanon's Hezbollah as terrorist organizations, drawing praise from Israel.
 President Mario Abdo Benitez made the declaration in an official document in August 2019.

 Peru

 Israel and Peru established diplomatic relations in 1957.
 In 1998 the two countries began talks on a free-trade agreement.
 Israel sent rescue teams and medical aid to Peru after earthquakes in 1970, 2005 and 2007.
 In 2001, Eliane Karp, a former Israeli, became the First Lady of Peru.